minetest-mods/throwing/README.md

      whether the arrow hitted a node or an object (you should always check for that).
      An object can be a player or a luaentity.
    * Hitter: the ObjectRef of the player who throwed the arrow.
+   * When it fails, it should return: false[, reason]
 ]]

 -- Examples: